OpenSourceBrain/NWBShowcase/README.md

 # NWB Showcase

 Open Source Brain Showcase project containing examples of [Neurodata Without Borders (NWB)](https://www.nwb.org/) data.
-OSB is developing the infrastructure to visualise and analyse experimental data which has been shared publicly in NWB format.
+OSB is developing the infrastructure to visualise and analyse experimental data in neuroscience which has been shared publicly in NWB format.

 This repository will contain **some example datasets** which we will convert to NWB to test this functionality.